samirosman/squircleart.github.io/_posts/2017-05-18-the-essence-of-animation-nodes-scripts.md

 ~~~

-As you may see, we have all the data types, but we are mostly intersted in `objects` as it include all the data of our objects, `objects` lists all objects in the blend file, you can choose or sample an object by its name or index as follows:
+As you may see, we have all the data types, but we are mostly interested in `objects` as it include all the data of our objects, `objects` lists all objects in the blend file, you can choose or sample an object by its name or index as follows:

 ~~~python